Maren Uthaug

-Maren Uthaug (born 7 October 1972) is a Norwegian, Sami and Danish comics creator and writer.
+Maren Uthaug (born 7 October 1972) is a Norwegian, Sámi and Danish comics creator and writer.
 Her comic strip Ting jeg gjorde is published regularly in the newspaper Politiken.
 She received the award De Gyldne Laurbær for 2022.

+Early life

+Born in Kautokeino Municipality, Norway, in 1972, Uthaug moved to Denmark in 1980, at the age of seven, and eventually settled in Copenhagen.

+Her father was a Sámi from Tana, Norway; her mother was from Trøndelag county, or trøndersk.

 Career

-Born in Kautokeino Municipality in 1972, Uthaug moved to Denmark in 1980, at the age of seven, and eventually settled in Copenhagen.
-She is columnist for the Danish newspaper Politiken, where she publishes the comic strip Ting jeg gjorde.
+She is a columnist for the Danish newspaper Politiken, where she publishes the comic strip Ting jeg gjorde.

 Her book debut was Det er gøy å være same from 2010, a collection of satirical comic strips.
 Her novel debut was Sådan blev det from 2013, about a little girl moving to Denmark along with her father.
 Her 2017 novel Hvor der er fugle is set in the coastal districts of Trøndelag.
-She issued the novel En lykkelig slutning in 2019, a family chronicle over several generations.
-In 2022 she published the novel 11 %, picturing a dysfunctional society controlled by women, without free men.
+She released the novel En lykkelig slutning in 2019, a family chronicle over several generations.
+In 2022 she published the novel 11 %, depicting a dysfunctional society controlled by women, without free men.
 The novel was awarded De Gyldne Laurbær for 2022.